savonet/book/introduction.md

 Finally, the rule number one of a webradio is that _it should never fail_.
-We want to ensure that if, for some reason, the stream we are usually relaying is not available, or the external harddisk on which our mp3 files are stored is disconnected, an emergency playlist will be played, so that we do not simply kick off our beloved listeners.
+We want to ensure that if, for some reason, the stream we are usually relaying is not available, or the external hard disk on which our mp3 files are stored is disconnected, an emergency playlist will be played, so that we do not simply kick off our beloved listeners.
 More difficult, if the microphone of the speaker is unplugged, the soundcard will not be aware of it and will provide us with